-There are three amazing opportunities for Howard County high school students to travel abroad next summer and experience the life of a teen in one of Columbia’s three sister cities: Cergy-Pontoise, France; Tres Cantos, Spain or Cap-Haitien, Haiti.
+There are four opportunities for Columbia/Howard County high school students to travel abroad next summer and experience the life of a teen in one of Columbia’s four sister cities: Cergy-Pontoise, France; Tres Cantos, Spain; Cap-Haitien, Haiti and; Tema, Ghana.

 Columbia Association offering student exchange trips to France and Spain in summer 2019